kspviswa/slicenet-pages/README.md

 - Since Slicenet is just simulation, it can be run in Jupyter notebook setup as well (unlike mininet which is based on linux namespaces).
 This makes
 - Slicenet extremely useful for researchers to quickly export the findings of the experiments and generates charts / visualizations and share it with wider research community

-## What can you simulate with `slicenet`
+## What can you simulate with `slicenet` ?

-Optimizations for
+Slicenet can be used to simulate experimetions around optimizations for
 - Slice Orchestration
 - Slice Admission
 - Slice SLA Adherence & Violation Avoidance
 - Slice Composition
-- Dynamic Slicing Negotiation techniques can be experimented in various topologies and performance
+- Dynamic Slicing Negotiation techniques etc

+Every experiment can be conducted in various topologies and performance can be measured in consistent fashion.

 ---